-The Billion-Dollar Company Helping Governments Hack Our Phones
+The Secretive Billion-Dollar Company Helping Governments Hack Our Phones

 It’s also not clear what impact the various abuses of NSO software have had on the company’s business.
 But as the scandal in Mexico was unfolding this summer, cofounder Omri Lavie was preparing the launch of a new startup, Orchestra, dedicated not to attacking devices but protecting them.

-“The biggest thing we are focused on is that we believe there is a little too much going on,” he told Reuters at the U.S. Cyber Summit in early November.
+“The biggest thing we are focused on is that we believe there is a little too much going on,” he told Reuters at its Cyber Summit in early November.
 (A startup launched by the NSO founders in 2013, Kaymera, is also focused on cybersecurity.)
 “The situation [the cybersecurity industry] has right now is that we have a multitude of companies, each of them solving a very small and niche problem for [overwhelmed] security staff.”

-When asked about abuses of NSO software in Mexico and elsewhere, Lavie told a reporter, “I think people believe that NSO is a company that does good.
+Lavie didn’t say if he would discontinue his work for NSO to focus on Orchestra.
+When asked by Reuters about abuses of NSO software in Mexico and elsewhere, he said, “I think people believe that NSO is a company that does good.
 [Security experts] understand the value that this company has generated for the world.
 I am extremely proud of NSO.”